RickStrahl/BlogPosts/2023-01/Fix-that-damn-Git-Unsecure-Repository/FixThatDamnGitUnsecureRepository.md

 > #### @icon-info-circle Don't use Ownership on Shared Drives
 > If you're using some sort of shared drive you might want to avoid this option as ownership is likely to vary across machines.
 >
 > For example, I'm currently using a `d:` drive that I move between machines and by setting ownership on the folder to the non-generic account, I would set ownership to a machine specific account that may not exist on another machine that I plug my drive into.
 For those scenarios it's better to use the other approaches of explictly specifying folder.
-If necessary you can copy or diff the `[safe]` folders from `.gitinfo` and move them to another machine.
+If necessary you can copy or diff the `[safe]` folders from `.gitconfig` and move them to another machine.

 ## Does this fix the Security Issue?
 Yes...
 So this fixes a fairly obscure security issue that is unlikely to apply to most people.
 But alas even if it applies to a small subset it has to be taken serious, right?
 Unfortunately, that the state of security these days - everything requires an extra step here, and another there - it's annoying as heck!